gblazquez/bowshockpy/docs/source/user_guide/inputparams.rst

 *vt* (str or float)
     Thermal+turbulent line-of-sight velocity dispersion [km/s] If thermal+turbulent line-of-sight velocity dispersion is smaller than the instrumental spectral resolution, vt should be the spectral resolution.
 It can be also set to a integer times the channel width (e.g., "2xchannel")

+*tolfactor_vt* (float)
+    If the velocity dispersion vt is not 0, the masses corresponding to a channel maps are spread along the whole cube in the velocity axis following a Gaussian distribution. tolfactor_vt parameter truncates the gaussian distribution at vt*tolfactor_vt in order to make the computation substatially faster.
+A low tolfactor_vt can result in a warning reporting an underestimation of the total mass of the model.

 *CIC* (bolean)
-    Set to True to perform Cloud in Cell interpolation.
+    Set to True to perform 2D Cloud in Cell interpolation along the spatial dimensions.
+If False, a nearest neighbour association will be perform.

-*tolfactor_vt* (float)
-    Neighbour channel maps around a given channel map with vch will stop being populated when their difference in velocity with respect to vch is higher than this factor times vt.
-The lower the factor, the quicker will be the code, but the total mass will be underestimated.
-If vt is not None, compare the total mass of the output cube with the 'mass' parameter that the user has defined

 *refpix* (list or None)
     Pixel coordinates (zero-based) of the source, i.e., the origin from which the distances are measured.
 The first index is the R.A. axis, the second is the  Dec. axis [[int, int] or None]